Hayley's Story

 Find out more about writing your message to future donor-conceived families.

 Personal information: Your clinic will ask you to provide some personal information.
-Some non-identifying information will be available to the hopeful parent/s at the time of donation and any children conceived with your donation when they turn 16.
+Some non-identifying information can be provided to recipients at the time of treatment and any children conceived from your donation when they turn 16.
 Parents can access non-identifying information (in addition the information they received about the donor before treatment) from when the child is born (and are free to share this with their child of any age if they wish to).
-Your identifying information will be available to any donor-conceived children when they turn 18.
+Your identifying information will be available to any donor-conceived individuals when they turn 18.

 Find out more about the rules around releasing donor information